randomuserally/pjsksns/README.md

 # Avatar with Project SEKAI SNS frames generator

-This is a simple website for generate your avatar with Project SEKAI SNS frames.
+This is a simple website to generate your avatar with Project SEKAI SNS frames.